 This annual event is part of the Columbus Day celebration.
 It starts in Fisherman's Wharf and makes it way from block to block until it reaches SF's North Beach District.
 This area is also known as Little Italy.

-The parade begins at 12:30pm on Sunday, October 8 at the corner of Jefferson and Stockton Streets.
+The parade begins at 12:30pm on Sunday, October 8 at the corner of Jefferson and Powell Streets.
 It heads straight down Jefferson and turns south at Leavenworth for two blocks.
 It then turns again at Columbus and makes its final turn on Vallejo.
 Finally it circles back to Washington Square Park for the small family-friendly festival.

 The Italian Heritage Parade and activities at Washington Square Park are all free and open to the public.